How to measure time by the position of the sun and stars

 B) The plane of the Milky Way.

-C) The path of the Moon.
+C) The path of a comet.

-D) The Sun's apparent path through the sky.
+D) The path of the Moon.

 • 22.
 How does latitude affect sundial design?

-B) The sundial must be made of different materials.
+A) The sundial must be made of different materials.

 C) Latitude has no effect on sundial design.